dpang06/dpang06/README.md

 --->

 # About Me
-I have been a web backend developer in Hong Kong for about 4 years.
-After that, I have been studying CS in Vancouver to pursue my career in Canada.
+I worked as a web backend developer in Hong Kong for about 4 years.
+After that, I have been studying CS in Vancouver until now to pursue my career in Canada.
 I also have a Bsc in Mathematics.
 This github consists of public projects solely written by me.